 Your text begins here.
 "Tab" your indents.
-Note that the heading items are singlespaced, but the text of any typed assignment should be double-spaced.
-Use 12 inch Times New remember to staple your drafts.
+Note that the heading items are single-spaced, but the text of any typed assignment should be double-spaced.
+Use 12 point, Times New Roman font and one-inch margins.
+Remember to number your pages, starting on the first page.
+Put your last name and page number in the upper right-hand corner (See example above).
+Please remember to staple your drafts.
 I may deduct points from your final grade for incorrect formatting!
+Please carefully format your in-text citations and Works Cited page in MLA style! (find examples in your handbook)